-Authored and Submitted by Moe Clark to the Participatory Creative Music Hub.
+Authored and submitted by Louise Campbell, project lead for the Participatory Creative Music Hub

 Voice is lauded as the most accessible way into music, but, as many of us know, ‘singing’ can strike fear into the hearts of the most brave.
 Many of us have come across people in our practices who feel their voices are ‘not good enough’.
 As Dr. Helen Pridmore writes,

 What is a normal vocal sound, anyway?
 My own world as a singer embraces many different types of vocal sound, intentionally exploring vocal possibilities and working to break down stereotypes of vocal “beauty.”

 How can we encourage people to use their voices, in both the practical sense of singing and the metaphorical sense of expressing oneself?
 This article features strategies for facilitating creativity and expression through the voice, drawing on tips and activities featured in the Participatory Creative Music Hub.

 Setting up a situation in which a wide range of vocal sounds are not only acceptable, but necessary can help broaden participants’ idea of what sound is ‘good’.
 Dr. Helen Pridmore and Dr. Chelsea Jones’s first jam sessions with Astonished!, a community-based organisation for young people with physical disabilities, were based on a familiar person riding her bicycle.

 Imagine Brenda riding to campus (the University of Regina campus, where sessions were held) against the wind.
 What kind of sound does her bicycle make?
 Now she’s locking up the bike, and coming to meet us…and now she is coasting home with the wind behind her…